vhscom/after-dark/docs/content/_index.md

 +++
 title = "After Dark"
-description = "After Dark is open source software you can use to build a secure website, blog or app.
-One command is all you need to start a new website." images = [ "https://vhs.codeberg.page/after-dark/images/screenshots/after-dark-v6.15.0-homepage-fs8.png" ]
+description = "After Dark is open source software you can use to build a website, blog or app.
+One command is all you need to get started." images = [ "https://vhs.codeberg.page/after-dark/images/screenshots/after-dark-v6.15.0-homepage-fs8.png" ]